kotor-speedruns/kotor-speedruns.github.io/kotor1/Major Glitches/Coordinate Warps.md

 - **Hotshot Used:** Double [Neo Hotshot](<Hotshot#neo-hotshots>)

 This warp is used to send Bastila from the start of the Command Center to the end in one fell swoop, skipping all fights and movement in the Command Center.
 Note that Bastila typically spawns onto non-walkable mesh during this Coordinate Warp, so her coordinates change slightly.

+If the MC's position is correctly set before leaving the Lower Shadowlands for the last time, then Bastila does not need to change positions while performing this warp.

 **Positioning Image**